Massachusetts Psychology Doctorate Programs

 Massachusetts Clinical Psychologist Salary and Job Outlook

-Clinical, counseling and school psychologists in Massachusetts make an average annual wage of $90,180, 13th-highest in the U.S., the U.S. Bureau of Labor Statistics reported.
-On the high end, they can expect to make well over $125,000, and their average salary is much higher than the $65,680 average wage for all workers in the commonwealth.
+Clinical and school psychologists in Massachusetts make an average annual wage of $102,630, according to the U.S. Bureau of Labor Statistics, and their average salary is much higher than the $$80,330 average wage for all workers in the commonwealth.
+On the high end, the top 10% salary starts at $164,740 for these professionals.

 SEE ALSO: Massachusetts Clinical Psychologist Salary